microsoft/WhatTheHack/xxx-AzureMonitoring/Student/Challenge-00.md

 ## Introduction

-You have been contracted to deploy, monitor and manage an online shopping website in Azure for a start-up company called "eshoponweb".
-After evaluating the requirements, you develop a solution in Azure that includes an Azure environment that consists of (2) Azure resource groups that include a VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor.
+You have been contracted to deploy, monitor and manage an online shopping website in Azure for a start-up company called "eShopOnWeb".

+After evaluating the requirements, your team has provided you with a set of Azure Bicep templates and scripts that will deploy the "eShopOnWeb" application and its underlying infrastructure resources into Azure.
+The Azure environment consists of a VNet, subnets, NSG(s), LoadBalancer(s), NAT rules, a SQL Server VM, a Visual Studio VM, a VM scale set, and an AKS cluster.

-Upon successful testing, you present your solution to company's leadership for approval along with the PowerShell, CLI and/or Azure Cloud Shell options for quick deployment.
+Upon successful testing, you present your deployment solution to the company's leadership for approval along with Azure CLI, PowerShell, and Azure Cloud Shell options for quick deployment.

-They were very excited about how quickly you are able to deploy the solution, and give you the green light to proceed.
+They were very excited about how quickly your team was able to create a deployment solution, and give you the green light to proceed.

+Your job will be to use Azure Monitoring to configure the eShopOnWeb solution to be monitored so you can demonstrate to the company's leadership team that you can effectively manage it.

-## Common Prerequisites
+## Prerequisites

-We have compiled a list of common tools and software that will come in handy to complete most What The Hack Azure-based hacks!
+You will need an Azure Subscription with the "Owner" role assigned to deploy the eShopOnWeb Azure environment at the subscription scope.

+You can complete this entire hack in a web browser using the [Azure Portal](https://portal.azure.com) and [Azure Cloud Shell](https://shell.azure.com).

-You might not need all of them for the hack you are participating in.
-However, if you work with Azure on a regular basis, these are all things you should consider having in your toolbox.
+However, if you work with Azure and on a regular basis, these are tools you should consider having installed on your local workstation:

 - [Azure Subscription](../../000-HowToHack/WTH-Common-Prerequisites.md#azure-subscription)
 - [Windows Subsystem for Linux](../../000-HowToHack/WTH-Common-Prerequisites.md#windows-subsystem-for-linux)